ConsenSysMesh/Local-Raiden/README.md

 So, we need to deploy the contracts to our test network.
 Raiden provides a [Python script](https://github.com/raiden-network/raiden/blob/v0.2.0/tools/deploy.py) for this, but my Python-fu is weak and I ended up with all sorts of dependency issues.
 So I reverted to something more familiar and made the [_deploy.js_](deploy.js) Node.js script instead.

-Working in the _Local-Raiden_ directory, first clear out any old Geth or Raiden data (not necessary the first time):
+Working in the _Local-Raiden_ directory, first clear out any old Geth or Raiden data. **Do not do this on your Mainnet configuration!
+This deletes the keystore.**

 ```
-rm -rf geth raiden_data geth.ipc
+rm -rf keystore geth raiden_data geth.ipc
 ```

+Now check the configuration options near the top of the [_deploy.js_](deploy.js) file and adjust anything that needs adjusting.
+For example, you may need to edit the path to the Solidity compiler, `SOLC`.

 Start a Geth Docker container.
 All the config is already set up in the _docker-compose.yml_ file, so we can just do the following.